 Pretty excited that I’d remembered something from ~20 years ago, I tucked this memory away.
 A few weeks later, I was shadowing an anesthesiologist on a school night.
 It was already 12am and I had class the next morning at 8am.
 The resident turned to me and said that I can go home if I want to, but that if I stick around for another hour I can see a C-section.
 Well obviously I stayed.
 The whole thing was amazing..
 I’ll fast forward to the moment.
 I’m at the foot of the bed, watching as the surgeons first pull this tan and wet blob out of her.
 One surgeon pushes, while the other pulls.
 The baby is vigorously plucked out.
 It’s blue, but I didn’t realize quite how blue.
 It’s a girl.
 In what seemed like an eternity, there’s no sound, and then SHE BREATHES.
 She cries.
 So quickly, she turns from her blue-ish colour to a bright pink.
 I saw this happen.
 This amazing miracle that first enticed me when I was a child, then I learned intellectually, was unfolding before my eyes.
 I was seeing as the resistance in her lungs decrease and blood starting to flow in that direction.
 I was seeing as her right atrial pressure decreased and her foramen ovale was physiologically shut.
 I was seeing as she started to oxygenate her own blood.
 MIND BLOWING.

 This pattern of being curious about something, then learning about it, then actually seeing it has got to be one of the most significant learning experiences of my life.
 I am so excited to repeat this throughout medicine.

-Another thing that I’m very excited for is to have a daughter of my own, who I can pass this down to.
-Someone that I can put in that spark of curiosity and explanation that lights a fire in them the same way my dad did so for me.
+Another thing that I am very excited for is to have a daughter of my own, who I can pass this down to.
+Someone with which I can share that spark of curiosity with an explanation that lights a fire in them the same way my dad did for me.